Did you know that the rate you got for your Richmond, B.C. mortgage, when you first bought your home, doesn’t have to remain the same?

 It’s understandable why you’d want to keep things simple and stick with your current provider.
 Renewing, switching or transferring a mortgage in Vancouver can be time-consuming and complicated.
 Plus, it’s not always beneficial for you to make the switch.
 But when it is, the savings can be significant.

-That’s where a skilled, independent Vancouver mortgage broker comes into play
+That’s where a skilled, independent Richmond mortgage broker comes into play

 Mortgage professionals who are not tied to one bank in particular can access lenders and renewal rates you may not be able to find on your own.